griga23/shoe-store/lab2.md

  WHERE brand = 'Jones-Stokes'
  GROUP BY email;
  ```
-NOTE: We calculate number of orders of Jones-Stokes brand for each customer and offer a free product if it's 10th order.
+NOTE: We calculate the number of orders of the brand 'Jones-Stokes' for each customer and offer a free product if it's their 10th order.

-Find which customer have ordered related brands in large volumes
+Find which customers have ordered related brands in large volumes.
 ```
 SELECT
      email,